• Menu

 With a small collection like this, you can be sure that you won’t run low anytime soon, and you have a great selection of summer flavours, too.
 Not to mention, they’re cruelty-free, vegan and enriched with luscious ingredients to give your lips the best experience possible, making them baby-soft.

-2. COOLA Organic Liplux Sunscreen Lip Balm SPF 30
+2. COOLA Organic Liplux Tinted Lip Balm and Sunscreen with SPF 30

 If you click Buy on Amazon and make a purchase, I'll earn a small commission at no additional cost to you.

 COOLA is another popular brand for sun protection, and they are known for their organic formulas which are also good for your skin and ensure the best level of effective protection.
-It’s exciting to find a lip balm, and this one has SPF 30, so it meets the recommendations from dermatologists, so you’ll feel very safe.
-It comes in a plain or vanilla peppermint scent, so you can pick what you fancy.
+This one, as with all of their products, is dermatologist tested and made with the best ingredients to protect the delicate skin on your lips.

 3. EltaMD UV Lip Balm Broad-Spectrum Sunscreen SPF 36